-Den meetings are typically held twice a month.
+Den meetings are often twice a month, but the frequency is up to the den leader and the families in the den.
 The meeting day, time, and location are set by the den leader and should be the same day of the week to prevent confusion.
 Den meetings last approximately one hour.
-Leadership responsibilities are shared by the den leader, assistant den leader, den chief, and denner.
+Leadership responsibilities are shared by the den leader, assistant den leader, den chief, and Arrow of Light patrol leader.

-The den meeting program includes the following parts.
-Details for each adventure are found in the Webelos Den Leader Guide.
+The den meeting program includes the following parts:

-- Before the Meeting.
-The den leader, assistant den leader, and den chief make final preparations, while the denner helps set up the meeting place. - Gathering.
-As Cub Scouts arrive, they join in a game or activity with help from the den chief or denner.
+- 1. Before the Meeting.
+The den leader, assistant den leader, and den chief make final preparations, while the Arrow of Light patrol leader helps set up the meeting place. - 2.
+Gathering.
+As Cub Scouts arrive, they join in a game or activity with help from the den chief or Arrow of Light patrol leader.
 The den leader and assistant den leader collect dues, take attendance, and check on completion of requirements. - 3.
 Opening.
-The den participates in a simple opening ceremony such as a song, yell, pledge to the flag, or uniform inspection.
+The den participates in a simple opening ceremony that includes the Scout Oath, Scout Law, and the Pledge of Allegiance. - 4.

-- Talk Time.
-Leaders discuss den activities and plans and make announcements. - 5.
 Activities.
-Cub Scouts do activities related to the completion of the den's current adventure. - 6.
+Cub Scouts do activities related to the completion of the den's current Adventure. - 5.
 Closing.
-The den leader gives reminders and shares a closing thought, and the den holds a brief inspirational closing ceremony. - 7.
+The den leader gives reminders and shares a closing thought, and the den holds a brief inspirational closing ceremony. - 6.
 After the Meeting.
-The den leader, assistant den leader, and den chief discuss plans for next week's meeting, while the denner leads the other Cub Scouts to put the room back in order.
+The den leader, assistant den leader, and den chief discuss plans for next week's meeting, while the Arrow of Light patrol leader leads the other Cub Scouts to put the room back in order.